Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-IMPLEMENTATION-GUIDELINES/OPTIMISTIC-CONCURRENCY.md

 }
 ```

-To opt-in to an optimistic update, the ETag value is added to an "If-Match"
+To opt-in to an optimistic update, the ETag value is added to an `If-Match`
 header of a subsequent PUT or DELETE request, and the operation will be
 processed only if the If-Match header value matches the latest ETag for the
 resource stored on the server.